0.2 kilometres away in Vaasa

 102.1 kilometres away in Umeå

-Discover the top reasons for why you should consider coming to University of Vaasa
+Discover the top reasons to study at University of Vaasa

 University of Vaasa leads to the future